-- (a) A Municipality shall not limit or restrict the number of Dwellings or Dwelling Units that may be rented. - (b) A Municipality shall not limit the amount of rent, deposits, or fees a property owner may require to rent a Dwelling or a Dwelling Unit. - (c) A Municipality cannot set minimum or maximum durational restrictions for rental units.
+- (a) A municipality shall not limit or restrict the number of dwellings or dwelling units that may be rented. - (b) A municipality shall not limit the amount of rent, deposits, or fees a property owner may require to lease a dwelling or a dwelling unit. - (c) A municipality shall not set minimum or maximum durational restrictions for rental units. - (d) A municipality shall not restrict the number of unrelated residents from living together, unless such residents create a genuine and demonstrable risk to public health and safety or a nuisance.11